po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 ## Make the CSV (Step 4)

 The System.IO namespace in the .NET framework provides other classes besides Directory that can help us with file system operations.
-One such class is System.IO.StreamWriter, which facilitates creating and writing to files.
-After the directory logic, create a new StreamWriter object:
+One such class is `System.IO.StreamWriter`, which facilitates creating and writing to files.
+After the directory logic, create a new `StreamWriter` object:

 ```c#
 StreamWriter file = new StreamWriter("data/employees.csv");
 ```

 That alone will make a new (albeit empty) CSV file in the *data* folder.
 However, we’re not really following best practices here.
 In .NET apps, memory management is pretty important, and we don’t want potentially heavy resources to continue to hog up memory after we’re done using them.
-We could manually *dispose* the StreamWriter ourselves once we’re done with it (though after looking at the [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable), no thanks), or we could let .NET do it for us with a using statement:
+We could manually *dispose* the `StreamWriter` ourselves once we’re done with it (though after looking at the [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable), no thanks), or we could let .NET do it for us with a using statement:

 ```c#
 using (StreamWriter file = new StreamWriter("data/employees.csv"))